-During FY2020, amid full-scale reconstruction after the Great East Japan Earthquake and reconstruction of the disaster region of the Kumamoto Earthquake and torrential rain, etc., the SME Unit continued to take concerted steps to fully exercise its safety net function.
-In this manner, the SME Unit made every effort to support SMEs, which continued to experience increasingly difficult cash flow conditions brought on by a deteriorating operating environment.
+During FY2021, amid full-scale reconstruction after the Great East Japan Earthquake, the SME Unit continued to take concerted steps to fully exercise its safety net function.
+In this manner, the SME Unit made every effort to support SMEs, which continued to experience increasingly difficult cash flow conditions brought on by a deteriorating operating environment caused by the impact of the COVID-19 pandemic.